vineet-reddy/BrainBERT/README.md

 ### 1. Demo Notebook
 **File:** `brainbert_embed_logreg_analysis.ipynb`

+- This notebook is an updated and re-annotated version of the original demo notebook located at `BrainBERT/notebooks/demo.ipynb`.
+It performs the following tasks:
-- Loads BrainBERT.
+  - Loads the BrainBERT model.
-- Converts sEEG data to spectrograms using STFT.
+  - Converts sEEG data into spectrograms using the Short-Time Fourier Transform (STFT).
-- Generates and saves embeddings and labels.
+  - Generates embeddings from the spectrograms and saves both the embeddings and their corresponding labels.

 ### 2. SEEG Data Processing
 **File:** `preprocess_edf_pipeline.ipynb`